-The Company is VAT registered, but a large proportion of its income, being housing rents and Right to Buy sales, are exempt for VAT purposes.
-While other income sources being standard, zero rated or outside of scope gives rise to a partial exemption calculation.
+The Company is VAT registered, but a large proportion of its income, income, being housing rents, and Right to Buy sales, is exempt for VAT purposes and this gives rise to a partial exemption calculation.

 The financial statements include VAT to the extent that it is suffered and not recoverable from HM Revenue & Customs.
 The balance recoverable or payable at the year-end is included as a current liability or asset.